-Third and All Other Offenses = Teacher submits an online referral form to administration.
+Third and All Other Offenses = Teacher sends a referral to administration.
 Student meets with administration and is put on a behavior contract.
 Administration makes parent/guardian contact.
 Subsequent referrals will result in a family meeting including review for dismissal/consideration for reassignment to home school.
 Teachers are notified of outcomes.